Register a Data Catalog from another account - Amazon Athena

 Choose the expansion menu.

-4. Choose Data sources.
+4. Choose Data sources and catalogs.

 5. On the upper right, choose Create data source.